-School groups of varying ages learn from park education staff, resource management staff, and volunteers.
-Many students served by park programs are immigrants and the children of immigrants.
+School groups of varying ages learn from the parks' education staff, resource management staff, and volunteers.
+Many students served by the parks' programs are immigrants and the children of immigrants.

 PERSONAL SERVICES - EDUCATION IN THE CLASSROOM

 Rangers trained in educational techniques regularly visit classrooms in the San Joaquin Valley, part of the popular "Rangers in the Classroom" program.